Quitch/AI-Mod-Compatibility-Patch/README.md

 ## What It Does

-- Adds new unit names to the AI unit map to allow modded AIs to build every unit
 - Adds new group names to the AI unit map to allow it to work with faction mods

 ## What It Doesn't Do